marinov98/Cluster-Duck/INSTALL.md

 - run  `npm run app-install` to install all dependencies`

 # Contributing to DEVELOPMENT
-- simultaneously run backend and front end run  `npm run dev`
+- To simultaneously run backend and front end, execute this script in your terminal: `npm run dev`
 ## Front-End only
-- run `npm run client` to start react server
+- run `npm run client` in your terminal to start react server
 ## Back-End only
-- run `npm run server`
+- run `npm run server` in your terminal to only start up the server
 ## Other useful scripts
 - `npm run format` to format code and ensure the same style is maintained
 -  `npm run lint` to lint your code in case your syntax checker is not working or you just want to double check your code.